-Copayment The fixed-dollar amount that is due and payable by the member at the time a covered service is provided.
-Copayments are not credited to the deductible ; however, they are credited to the out-of-pocket limit.
-See "Summary of Benefits" for your specific copayment amount.
-Deductible The dollar amount you must incur for covered services in a benefit period before payable under the Plan .
-The deductible does not include coinsurance , charges in excess of the allowed amount, amounts exceeding any maximum, or expenses for non-covered expenses.
+Deductible The dollar amount you must incur for covered services in a benefit period before benefits are payable under the Plan .
+The deductible does not include coinsurance , charges in excess of the allowed amount, amounts exceeding any maximum, or expenses for non-covered services.
 This plan has an embedded deductible , which means you have an individual deductible and if dependents are covered, you also have a combined family deductible .
 You must meet your individual deductible before benefits are payable under the Plan .
 Once the family deductible is met, it is met for all covered family members.
-Amounts applied to your out-of-network deductible are credited to your in-network deductible.
-Amounts applied to your in-network deductible are not credited to your out-of-network deductible.
-Copayments are not credited to the benefit period deductible .
-See "Summary of Benefits" for your specific deductible amounts.
+Amounts applied to your out-of-network deductible are credited to your in-network deductible .
+Amounts applied to your in-network deductible are not credited to your out-of-network deductible .
 Coinsurance Your share of the cost of a covered service , after you have met your benefit period deductible .
 This is stated as a percentage of the allowed amount .
 The coinsurance percentage shown in "Summary of Benefits" is the portion the member pays.
 Out-of-Pocket Limit The out-of-pocket limit is the dollar amount you pay for covered services in a benefit period before the Plan pays 100%.
 Your out-of-pocket limit is determined by your type of coverage.
 The individual out-of-pocket limit applies to each family member covered by the Plan .
-All family members (subscriber, spouse and/or dependent child(ren)) enrolled together contribute to the same family out-of-pocket limit.
-When either the family in-network or out-of-network out-of- pocket limit is met, the family out-of-pocket limit is met for all family members on the same 80/20 plan.
-Coinsurance, copayments and deductibles, are included in the out-of-pocket limit .
-Non-covered services and amounts over allowed amounts (are not included in the out-of-pocket limit.
-Charges for prescription medications also apply to the benefit period out-of-pocket limit.
-Amounts applied to your out-of-network out-of-pocket are credited to your in-network out-of- pocket; however, amounts applied to your in-network out-of-pocket are not credited to your out-of-network out-of-pocket .
-For out-of-network services, members are responsible for the difference between the allowed amount and the total billed amount even after the out-of- pocket limit has been met, except for emergency room services. pocket mint has been met, except for emergency room services.
+All family members (subscriber, spouse and/or dependent child(ren)) enrolled together contribute to the same family out-of-pocket limit .
+When either the family in-network or out-of-network out-of-pocket limit is met, the family out-of-pocket limit is met for all family members on the same in the HDHP.
+Coinsurance and deductibles , are included in the out-of-pocket limit .
+Non- covered services and amounts over allowed amounts are not included in the out-of-pocket limit .
+Charges for prescription medications also apply to the benefit period out-of-pocket limit .
+Amounts applied to your out-of-network out-of-pocket are credited to your in-network out-of-pocket; however, amounts applied to your in-network services, members are responsible for the difference between the allowed amount and the total billed amount even after the out-of-pocket limit has been met, except for emergency room services.